-All WMA members are expected to act in such a way as to promote the purposes of the WMA.
-However, those members, hereinafter referred to as operators, who direct or participate in field experiments or operations in weather modification, have a special obligation to protect the interests of the WMA, their profession, and the general public.
+All WMA members are expected to act in ways that promote the purposes of the WMA.-Additionally, those members, hereinafter referred to as operators or managers, who direct or participate in field experiments or operations in weather modification, have a special obligation to protect the interests of the WMA, their profession, and the general public.

-The WMA has a program to certify individuals as qualified to execute field experiments or operations in weather modification.
-For details, click here.
-Certification is based upon experience, knowledge, and character.
-In considering applications for certification or renewal, the Certification Board will consider the degree to which each applicant has conformed to the present statement on standards and ethics.
-Violation of the statement on standards and ethics may be cause for the denial or revocation of certification.
+The WMA sponsors a program to certify individuals as qualified to execute field experiments or operations in weather modification.
+Certification is based upon work experience, technical knowledge, and personal character.
+In acting upon applications for certification or renewal, the Certification Board considers the degree to which each applicant has conformed to the Association's current policy on Standards and Ethics.
+Violation of this statement may be cause for the denial or revocation of certification.

-Operators are expected to comply with the following code of ethics, which covers their relationships with the general public, their clients, and the meteorological profession.
+Operators and managers are expected to comply with the following code of ethics, which covers their relationships with the general public, their clients, and the meteorological profession.

-Version Voted on and Adopted by the Association in April, 2014 Weather Modification Association
+Version Voted on and Adopted by the Weather Modification Association in November 2024.